goatshriek/stumpless/docs/development.md

 reviews and static analysis.
 Changes should avoid introducing any new issues in Sonarcloud.
 Changes that do introduce new issues will likely not be accepted.

+If you are making a documentation change or other update that won't affect the output of any of these tools, you may include `[skip ci]` in your commit message to bypass their builds and save some electricty.
+Travis CI and AppVeyor also support the targeted skip messages `[skip travis]` and `[skip appveyor]`, respectively.

 ## Caching Google Test and Benchmark

 If you are going to be repeatedly building the library from scratch, for example